CarolineDelva-GU/Topic_Modeling_on_Amazon_Reviews-/report.md

 #### A. Data Collection

-The first step of the pipeline was data collection as the JSON files were scraped  from the University of California San Diego Amazon Reviews 2023 website [@amazonreviews2023] (UCSD Amazon Reviews 2023, 2023).
-The university’s source index page contained multiple JSON.gz files separated by product category such as all_beauty, disks, movies_and_tv etc. All files were later dumped into the S3 bucket subfolder, amazon_raw/S3 so that the files were not stored locally as each file contained more than 1 million records thus were incredibly large.
+The first step of the pipeline was data collection as the JSON files were scraped  from the University of California San Diego Amazon Reviews 2023 website [@amazonreviews2023].
+The university’s source index page contained multiple JSON.gz files separated by product category such as all_beauty, disks, movies_and_tv, etc. All files were later dumped into the S3 bucket subfolder, amazon_raw/S3 so that the files were not stored locally as each file contained more than 1 million records thus were incredibly large.